-We'll Payoff Your Car No Matter How Much You Owe Scam
+We'll Pay Off Your Car No Matter How Much You Owe

 How the Scam Works

-You may ask, "how am I paying off 2 cars?"
 If you still owe money on the car you are trading in (lets say $10,000), the dealer pays off your loan and you now "owe" that money to the dealer.
-This amount gets financed in with the money you are borrowing for your new car (new car amount financed is $15,000).
-Now your new loan amount is $10,000 + $15,000 for a new total of $25,000.
-The dealer can hide this fact by extending your payment over 60 or 72 months so you won't realize what happened.
+This amount gets financed in with the money you are borrowing for your new car.
+For example, if the amount financed is $15,000, your new loan amount is $10,000 + $15,000 for a total of $25,000.
+The dealer can hide this fact by extending your payments over 60 or 72 months so you won't realize what has happened.

-Remember, the longer the loan, the lower the payments.
-It's entirely possible the payments could be lower than the current payment.
-So you are tricked into thinking you're saving money when you just got the shaft!
-Their ad made you think that trading in a car relieves you of your obligation to that car.
+Remember, the longer the loan, the lower the monthly payments, but the more you will end up paying in total.
+It's entirely possible the payments could be lower than your current payment.
+You are tricked into thinking you're saving money when you just got the shaft!
+Their ad made you think that trading in a car relieves you of your obligation on your current car.
 It does not!
-This gets many, many, many people deeper into financial trouble.
-You are actually taking on double your current debt, when you thought you were dropping one debt for another and buying a new car.
+This gets many, many people deeper into financial trouble.
+You are actually taking on much more than your current debt.
+You thought you were dropping one debt for another and buying a new car.

-"We'll Get You Out Of Your Current Lease, then we'll roll what you still owe plus penalties into your new purchase, so you can payoff 2 cars!"
+"We'll Get You Out Of Your Current Lease, then we'll roll what you still owe plus penalties into your new purchase, so you can pay off both cars!"

 How to Avoid the "We'll Payoff Your Car" Scam

 If you are in a lease now, it's best to stay in it until the end.
-Ride it out baby, you slaughtered the cow, now you have to eat it.
+Ride it out baby.
 If you are upside down on a loan, now is not the time to trade in the car.
 You will have to wait until the car is worth more than the amount you still owe on the loan.
-To get a higher value you might want to try selling it privately.